Home

 6 Serpentis

-6 Serpentis is a variable and double giant star in the constellation of Serpens.
+6 Serpentis is a variable and double giant star of spectral class K3 in the constellation of Serpens.

 6 Serpentis visual magnitude is 5.35.
-Because of its reltive faintness, 6 Serpentis should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.
+Because of its faintness, 6 Serpentis is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 Image of 6 Serpentis star